lacuna/bifurcan/doc/comparison.md

 ![](../benchmarks/images/map_iterate.png)

-Unlike Java's `HashMap` and `HashSet`, Bifurcan's `LinearMap` and `LinearSet` store their entries contiguously, which means that they can be cloned using `System.arraycopy()`.
-This makes iteration over these data structures significantly faster.
+Unlike Java's `HashMap` and `HashSet`, Bifurcan's `LinearMap` and `LinearSet` store their entries contiguously, which makes both iteration and cloning significantly faster.

 Bifurcan, Capsule, and Scala are all comparable to Java's `HashMap`, while the others are constant factor slower.